3TUSK/LC-Sharp/Specifications.md

 # Specifications
 - `LC3`: The main module representing the LC3 FSM.
+Functionality is split into smaller modules according to the von Neumann model.
   - `control`: An instance of the Control module
   - `memory`: An instance of the Memory module
   - `processing`: An instance of the Processing module